-If you own a company in the Netherlands and you invest in environmentally friendly business assets, you may be eligible for the environmental investment allowance (milieu-investeringsaftrek, MIA).
-You can deduct 36% of your capital outlay from taxable profit in addition to the regular depreciation.
-The deduction concerns the following costs:
+Do you own a company in the Netherlands and do you invest in environmentally friendly business assets or technology?
+You may be eligible for the environmental investment allowance (milieu-investeringsaftrek, MIA).
+You can deduct a percentage of your investment costs from the taxable profit.
+This is in addition to the regular depreciation.
+As a result you pay less taxes.

-- Modification costs and/or the cost of purchasing new components.
+- the cost of purchasing new components

-- The cost of environmental consultancy (only for SMEs).
+- the cost of environmental consultancy (only for SMEs)

 When do you qualify?